 A few years ago Sheila Russell shared this tip on Facebook and it lives on.
-She notes that if you are expecting to lose power, you should place a quarter or any type of coin on top of a frozen cup of water in your freezer.
+She notes that if you expect to lose power, you should place a quarter or any type of coin on top of a frozen cup of water in your freezer.

 The reason for placing a coin on a frozen cup of water is that when you return home if you find the quarter has moved towards the bottom of the cup it's a sign you lost power and the contents in your freezer may be contaminated.